How to Host a Summer Book Club for Kids: Charlotte’s Web

 As I’m sure you well know, parties with kids have to be well-planned and you have to have enough activities to last, because these little people move from one thing to the next at the speed of light!

 While we waited for everyone to arrive, the girls played outside and ate watermelon.
-Sophia helped me set up the picnic table to look a little like a farmyard picnic table might look.
+My daughter helped me set up the picnic table to look a little like a farmyard picnic table might look.
 Don’t you love her sign?

 She also set out stuffed barnyard animals (I forgot to get a photo) on the deck furniture.
 So adorable.

-Once all of the guests I knew were coming arrived, we started with an outdoor game.
+Once all of the guests arrived, we started with an outdoor game.

-Obviously, one needs an even number of players to play, so Chloe helped us out with it.
+Obviously, one needs an even number of players to play, so one of my other daughters helped us out with it.